 Electricity Connection Offer Expenses Regulations

-If your proposed electricity connection requires work at 22kV and above we will charge you for the time we spend preparing the offer for connection in accordance with the Electricity (Connection Offer Expenses) Regulations 2018.
+When you make an application for connection, we may charge you for the time spend preparing the offer for connection in accordance with the Electricity (Connection Offer Expenses) Regulations 2018.
 We will require payment even if you do not accept the offer.
 The charge covers costs we reasonably incur when assessing the impacts of the proposed connection on the distribution/transmission system, designing the connection (including any reinforcement works) and preparing the offer.

 We will invoice you at the same time as we issue the offer and you will be required to make payment within 28 days of issue.